whyleonardo/react-start/README.md

 ## Checklist

-When you use this template, try follow the checklist to update your info properly
+When you use this template, try follow the checklist to update your info properly:

 - [ ] Rename `name` and `author` fields in `package.json`
 - [ ] Change the author name in `LICENSE`
 - [ ] Change the title in `index.html`
-- [ ] Change the favicon in `public`
-- [ ] Modify the manifest in `public`
 - [ ] Clean up the README's

-And, enjoy :)
+And, enjoy !

 ## Usage

 ### Development

-Just run and visit http://localhost:3000
+Just run and visit http://localhost:3000:

 ```bash
 npm run dev